 How Can a Theft Lawyer in Los Angeles Help You?

-If a person in Los Angeles, CA, steals, uses, or takes someone else’s property without their permission, he or she has committed a theft.
-Many crimes fit into that definition, including shoplifting, robbery, burglary, receiving stolen property, embezzlement, auto theft, and even identity theft.
+If a person in Los Angeles, CA, steals, uses, or takes another person’s property without their permission, they have committed a theft crime.
+Many crimes fit into that definition, including shoplifting, robbery, burglary, receiving stolen property, embezzlement, auto theft, fraud crimes, and even identity theft.

-If you’ve been accused of a theft, your reputation and freedom are on the line.
-In the State of California, theft offenses cover a wide range of offenses, from misdemeanor offenses to felonies.
-However, even misdemeanor offenses such as shoplifting can have serious penalties.
+If you’ve been accused of a theft-related crime, your reputation and freedom are on the line.
+In California, theft offenses cover many offenses, from misdemeanor offenses to felonies.
+However, even misdemeanor offenses such as shoplifting can have severe penalties.

 Our law firm can help defend you from these charges.
 The team at the Law Office of Christopher Chaney is at your service to work through every option, from reducing charges to defeating them altogether.

 When to Consult With a Petty Theft Lawyer Los Angeles